beau1399/arensee/README.md

 * The bishop cannot move to a square occupied by another piece of the same color
 * The bishop cannot jump over other pieces

-The first rule is enforced on line 97, the second on lines 98-100, and the third on line 101.
+The first rule is enforced on line 3 of the snippet, the second on lines 4-6, and the third on line 7.

 Most of the piece types are similarly uncomplicated in their definitions.
 Where other piece-specific behavior must be defined, though, I have endeavored to do so within the appropriate piece definition file.
 In Pawn.js, for example, one finds member function EnPassant, which accepts parameters around a hypothetical move and returns a composite structure telling whether capture-en-passant happened, and where the captured piece was located if it did.
 Similarly, there is a "Castling" member in King.js that detects and arbitrates castling attempts.